themeblvd/portfolios/readme.txt

 1. Upload `portfolios` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Permalinks, and re-save your permalink settings.

 == Frequently Asked Questions ==